mattermost/docs/doc/charts/gitlab/gitlab-runner/README.md

 ## Requirements

-This chart depends on shared-secrets subchart to populate it's `registrationToken` for automatic registration.
+This chart depends on the shared-secrets subchart to populate it's `registrationToken` for automatic registration.
 If you intend to run this chart as a stand-alone chart with an existing gitlab instance then you will need to manually set the `registrationToken` in the `gitlab-runner` secret to be equal to that displayed by the running gitlab instance.

 ## Configuration

-All the possible configurations are optional and provide reasonable defaults.
-It should work out of the box if you deploy all of the charts together.
+There are no required settings, it should work out of the box if you deploy all of the charts together.

 ## Deploying a stand-alone runner

-By default we do infere `gitlabUrl`, automatically generate a registration token and inforce it through the `migrations` chart.
+By default we do infer `gitlabUrl`, automatically generate a registration token, and generate it through the `migrations` chart.
 This behaviour will not work if you intend to deploy it with a running gitlab instance.

 In this case you will need to set `gitlabUrl` value to be the url of the running gitlab instance.
 You will also need to manually create `gitlab-runner` secret and fill it with the `registrationToken` provided by the running gitlab.